TDStrasser/KookaBlockly-Reference/docs/source/actuators.rst

 A typical Hobby Servo operates with a power supply voltage of around 4.5 to 6 volts.

-While it may be possible to drive some small servos directly from the Kookaberry, it is recommended that the servo be powered a separate power supply due to the required servo power being higher than the Kookaberry can provide.
+While it is possible to drive some small servos directly from the Kookaberry, it is recommended that the servo be powered a separate power supply due to the required servo power being higher than the Kookaberry can provide.
 A directly connected servo will be weak and slow, and may result in the Kookaberry's power supply shutting down on overload.

-Motors operate differently from servos and are typically controlled by a PWM (pulse width modulation) signal.
-See the :doc:`pins` category where PWM is described.

 The Actuators category provides blocks that enable the use of these servos.